-The European Commission asked Point Topic how far its member states had progressed towards its objectives to provide basic broadband to all by 2013 and superfast broadband to all by 2020.
+Every year, The European Commission and Point Topic investigate how far its member states had progressed towards its objectives to provide basic broadband to all by 2013 and superfast broadband to all by 2020.

 Point Topic believes that this project continues to provide the best view of broadband coverage in Europe.
 Our positioning in the broadband market place, combined with our experience mapping broadband on other highly relevant projects helped us to deliver more accurate assessments of coverage at the country level and a graphic picture of regional broadband coverage across the whole EU and also Norway, Croatia, Switzerland and Iceland.

 The purpose of the Broadband Coverage in Europe in 2012 (BCE 2012) project is to support the objectives of the European Union’s Digital Agenda.
 Two of the Agenda’s key objectives are to provide all European Union citizens with:

 broadband speeds of at least 30 megabits per second by 2020.

 BCE 2012 is designed to measure progress towards that objective and identify where action will be needed to achieve it.

 The project was commissioned by the Directorate General for Communications Networks, Content & Technology, DG Connect.
 Neelie Kroes, the Vice President of the European Commission responsible for the Digital Agenda for Europe, has pointed out that

 accurate data is critical for delivering policy and regulation that enables broadband internet for all Europeans.

 How Point Topic Helped